-- 1 1/4 to 1 1/2 cups warm water
+- 1 1/4 to 1 1/2 cups water (warm)

 In a large bowl or stand mixer, combine flour, egg, oil, salt and 1 1/4 cups water.
 Mix until well combined.
-If dough is too slack, add more flour.
+If dough is too wet and sticky, add more flour.
 If dough is too thick, add more water.
 Mix thoroughly until a soft, pliable mass results.

-Using a 3-inch-diameter circle cutter or glass, cut rounds of dough.
-Add a dollop of your favorite filling, and pinch the edges together.
-Place filled dough circles on a parchment-lined baking sheet and cover the pierogi with plastic wrap while you continue to roll, cut and fill.
+Using a 3-inch diameter circle cutter or glass, cut rounds of dough.
+Add a dollop of your favorite filling on one half of the round, fold it over, and pinch the edges together.
+Place the filled dough circles on a parchment-lined baking sheet and cover the pierogi with plastic wrap while you continue to roll, cut and fill.

 Use a skimmer to remove the pierogi to a buttered platter.
 Warm the pierogi in melted butter and serve.
 You can brown the pierogi in a skillet, if you like, but they might get a little too tough that way.